2011 Belgian Grand Prix: Race

-With the wreckage from Hamilton's accident cleared, the safety car left the circuit and racing resumed.
-Vettel re-established his lead ahead of Alonso and Webber, with Button making his way through the field at a rate that suggested he had the potential to win the race.
-He inherited the lead on lap 31, but he had no answer to Vettel's out-lap and was forced to pit himself for the final time, emerging behind Alonso and Webber.
+With the wreckage from Hamilton's accident cleared, the safety car left the circuit and racing resumed on lap 17.
+Vettel almost immediately overtook Webber on the run down to Eau Rouge and then attempted to pass Alonso down the Kemmel Straight.
+Though the latter resisted the initial attempt, Vettel managed to overtake the Ferrari into Les Combes on the following lap and re-established his lead ahead of Alonso and Webber.
+Further back, Jenson Button was making his way through the field at a rate that suggested he had the potential to win the race.
+He inherited the lead on lap 32 after both Red Bulls pitted, but was overtaken by Vettel on the Kemmel Straight and was forced to pit himself for the final time, emerging behind Alonso and Webber.
 Alonso was unable to defend against Webber, nor against Button several laps later.
 Button briefly attempted to catch Webber, but decided against it as it meant risking an extra pit stop.
 Further down the order, Michael Schumacher had recovered from 24th on the grid to sixth overall, before passing Nico Rosberg on the approach to Les Combes.
 Sergio Pérez became the fifth and final retirement of the race when his suspension failed, and he was able to limp back to the pits.

 Vettel went on to win the race, three seconds ahead of Webber in second and nine seconds ahead of Button in third.
 Alonso, who had struggled all race with a lack of grip, finished fourth ahead of Schumacher and Rosberg.
 Adrian Sutil finished seventh, while Felipe Massa was eighth; the Brazilian driver had pitted on lap 30, but picked up a puncture on his out-lap, forcing him to re-pit immediately.
 Vitaly Petrov finished ninth after a brake failure cost him ten seconds and eighth place on the final lap.
 After the controversy in qualifying, Pastor Maldonado recovered from 21st on the grid to finish tenth, achieving his first World Championship point, the first for a Venezuelan driver since Johnny Cecotto at the 1983 United States Grand Prix West, as well as scoring Cosworth's last points.
 His teammate, Rubens Barrichello, finished 16th behind the Lotuses of Jarno Trulli and Heikki Kovalainen after a collision with Kobayashi at the Bus Stop chicane forced him to pit for a new front wing.